2005 USC Trojans football team: Rose Bowl

 The Rose Bowl Game served as the BCS National Championship Game, and as a result of the Bowl Championship Series agreement, the Trojans, ranked first in the BCS and the Texas Longhorns, ranked second, would meet in the game.
 In the weeks leading up to the game, it had been referred to by numerous publications as one of the most-anticipated match-ups in college football history and even "the greatest college football game" of all time.

-Less than three weeks before the game, USC's Reggie Bush won the Heisman trophy ahead of second place finisher, and Texas quarterback, Vince Young.
+Less than three weeks before the game, USC's Reggie Bush won the Heisman Trophy ahead of second place finisher, and Texas quarterback, Vince Young.
 Bush had the second highest number of first place votes in Heisman history (O. J. Simpson) and the highest percentage of first place votes, while Young had a record number of second place votes.
 Bush's 933 point margin of victory was the 17th highest in the history of the Heisman voting.
-The third finalist was Matt Leinart, winner of the Heisman trophy in 2004.
-This meant that the Rose Bowl would mark the first time two Heisman trophy winners had ever played in the same backfield.
+The third finalist was Matt Leinart, winner of the Heisman Trophy in 2004.
+This meant that the Rose Bowl would mark the first time two Heisman Trophy winners had played in the same backfield.

 In the game, coach Mack Brown and his Texas Longhorns beat USC by the score of 41–38 and ended USC's 34 game win streak.
 The game's outcome was still in doubt late in the fourth quarter, when the Trojans tried to convert a fourth down play that would win the game for them.
 After they were stopped Young led the Longhorns on a touchdown drive that was capped by his fourth down rush for the twelve yard touchdown.

 Since the game, the media, coaches, and other commentators have praised the game as one of the greatest ever.